carloscabo/gmapz/README.md

       }
       ...

-- The **idx** (index) parameter helps to identify the marker inside the map, must be unique, but it's no necessary that the idxs are consecutive.
+- The `idx` (index) parameter helps to identify the marker inside the map, must be unique, but it's no necessary that the idxs are consecutive.

-- The **iw** parameter defines the info that that marker will show when clicked, a.k.a. "infowindow".
+- The `iw` parameter defines the info that that marker will show when clicked, a.k.a. `infowindow`.

-- **pin** must be in the onees we defined in the previous step (_Defining the pins_), if you omit this parameter GMpaz will asign the pin named "default", if that is also undefined will asign a default Google Maps pin.
+- `pin` must be in the onees we defined in the previous step ( _Defining the pins_ ), if you omit this parameter GMpaz will asign the pin named `default`, if that is also undefined will asign a default Google Maps pin.

 ### Initializing the map